 Three planning truths about the sales funnel

 If 98% of the people who visit your website on a monthly basis don’t buy from you, what are they doing?
 Funnelling around?
 Content marketing talks a lot about funnels; it’s a very powerful metaphor.
 It’s also dodgy.
 Here’s our take on planning the funnel.
 These simple considerations will create better content to support your marketing and sales funnel:

-- Funnels are not real
+Funnels are not real

 It’s a small but important point.
 There’s no such thing as a funnel.
 It’s just a useful way of encapsulating a sales journey.
 Your buyers don’t enter a funnel, they don’t live in one.
 Your company doesn’t own one.
 It’s not a fixed thing.
 As a vendor, you have no right to shepherd people into a contract.
 There is no gravity pulling people towards a sale.

-- Eat More ToFU
+Eat More ToFU

-- Beware the quick win
+Beware the quick win

 There are no quick wins.
 Sorry!
 But there are lots of ways that you can delay the creation of sales momentum in the content funnel.
 Too much ToFU junk will look good for a quarter, but conversion rates will fall.
 Over-eager qualification metrics will impact conversion to a quality sale.

 Be careful what you wish for, as they say.
 This again points to the ToFU issue.
 Planners and sellers tend to shy away from ToFU as it’s primarily a numbers game.
 And the process down the [imaginary] funnel is a filter, right?
-Keep in mind that without the right consideration of what your early stage browsers should look like, your site generates fog and it takes a while to clear.
-In a hurry, anyone?
+Keep in mind that without the right consideration of what your early-stage browsers look like, your site generates fog that takes a while to clear.
+Do you have foggy ToFU?